Last updated on June 29th, 2022 at 04:05 pm

 6. Not protecting Rockwork

-Not protecting rockwork or using the incorrect kind of glue to hold rocks in place is another incredibly popular fishkeeping mistakes beginners make.
+Not protecting rockwork or using the incorrect kind of glue to hold rocks in place is another incredibly popular fishkeeping mistake beginners make.

 We have actually even aware of rock work toppling and breaking tanks.
 Using the correct type of sealant or glue is extremely crucial as you do not wish to unintentionally poison your water.
 Sealant and glue with mold-resistant additive are among the worst ones you can use.
 We advise to simply make use of authorized aquarium silicone sealant, use in the building and construction of all fish tanks.
 This is 100% strong and safe.